How Long Do Bullet Proof Vests Stay Effective?

 The Life of a Bullet proof Vest

-Bullet proof vests may only last for a certain period of time.
+Bullet proof vests can only last for a certain period of time.
 After the time has elapsed, the protection that is offered by the vest may begin to diminish.
 It is important for you to consider all of the factors that affect the life of a bullet proof vest so that you can be sure to replace yours when the time is right.

 Kevlar® Care is the Key To A Long Vest Life!